These 7 simple tests can protect your heart ♥️

 How to lower your LDL-cholesterol level

-• Add foods with viscous fibers such as dry beans, oats, barley and citrus fruits.
+• Add foods with viscous fibers such as dry beans, oats, barley, and citrus fruits.

 • Consider taking a phytosterol supplement.

-3.High-Density-Lipoprotein (HDL) Cholesterol: Sometimes we call HDL-cholesterol the good cholesterol.
+Sometimes we call HDL-cholesterol the good cholesterol.

 Remember this: H stands for high.
 Most people will benefit from making their HDL cholesterol higher.